 ‘As missing person coordinator I link in with Catch22 daily and believe the service they provide to be invaluable in helping to keep children safe.’

 This film tells the real story of a young person supported by Catch22:

 All names have been changed and the young person is portrayed by an actor

 - Watch our film about a young person supported by Catch22

-Contact us if you have an enquiry about Catch22’s missing from home or care and child sexual exploitation services and a member of the team will get back to you as soon as possible.
+Contact us if you have an enquiry about Catch22’s missing from home or care and child exploitation services and a member of the team will get back to you as soon as possible.